pytroll/satpy/doc/source/readers.rst

   * ``satellite_nominal_longitude/latitude/altitude``: Center of the station keeping box (a confined area in which the satellite is actively maintained in using maneuvers).
 Inbetween major maneuvers, when the satellite is permanently moved, the nominal position is constant.
-    This position data is typically depended on by other parts of Satpy to provide a consistent position for the satellite during an observation in order to reuse calculations for ancillary computations like those for sensor zenith angle.
   * ``nadir_longitude/latitude``: Intersection of the instrument's Nadir with the surface of the earth.
 May differ from the actual satellite position, if the instrument is pointing slightly off the axis (satellite, earth-center).
 If available, this should be used to compute viewing